Crime & Justice

 Jennifer Sweeney and Andre Harris Charged

-Sweeney and Harris were arrested in August 2016 and charged in connection with Julius’ murder and failed attempted murder.
+Police arrested Sweeney and Harris in August 2016.
+Prosecutors charged them in connection with Julius’s murder and the earlier attempted killing.

-Harris later reached a plea deal with prosecutors in exchange for a 16-year sentence in state prison and agreed to give testimony against Sweeney.
+Harris later reached a plea deal with prosecutors in exchange for a 16-year sentence in state prison.
+He also agreed to give testimony against Sweeney.

 During Sweeney’s murder trial, Harris testified that the defendant was a ‘jealous lover’ who suspected Julius of cheating on her.
-He also called her ‘psychotic.’
+He also called Sweeney ‘psychotic.’

 Harris said Sweeney told him; ‘If I can’t have her, no one can.’